-Sort Order Mode of Outreach Target of Outreach Summary of response/attendance Summary of comments received Summary of comments not accepted URL (If applicable)

-and reasons

-Residents of the

-project areas detailed

-in the AAP were in

-Non- attendance at the

-1 Public Hearing targeted/broad public hearing No comments Not applicable.

-rubiic Hearing community meeting on March were received. пос аррисавіе.

-Community 21, 2018 at 10:00

-a.m.
-(Pending)

-comments were

-made at the meeting.

-Residents of the

-project areas detailed Not applicable

-in the AAP were in

-Non- attendance at the No comments were

-2 Public Hearing targeted/broad public hearing received.

-community meeting on March received.

-21, 2018 at 4:00 p.m.

-No comments were

-made at the meeting.
+Sort Order Mode of Outreach Target of Outreach Summary of Summary of Summary of comments URL (If applicable) response/attendance comments received not accepted and reasons 1 Public Hearing Non- targeted/broad community Residents of the project areas detailed in the AAP were in attendance at the public hearing meeting on March 6, 2019 at 10:00 a.m.
+(Pending) comments were made at the meeting.
+(Pending) comments were received.
+Not applicable.
+2 Public Hearing Non- targeted/broad community Residents of the project areas detailed in the AAP were in attendance at the public hearing meeting on March 6, 2019 at 4:00 p.m.
+(Pending) comments were made at the meeting.
+(Pending) comments were received.
+Not applicable

 Sort Order Mode of Outreach Target of Outreach Summary of Summary of Summary of comments URL (If applicable)

 response/attendance comments received not accepted

 and reasons

 Residents of the

 project areas detailed

-in the AAP were in Not applicable
+Non- in the AAP were in Not applicable.

-Non- attendance at the
+attendance at the (Pending)

-3 Public Hearing targeted/broad public hearing No comments were
+3 Public Hearing targeted/broad public hearing comments were

-3 Fublic Hearing community meeting on April 10, received.
-Not applicable.
+Public Hearing community meeting on April 9, received.

-2018 at 6:00 p.m.
+2019 at 6:00 p.m.

 (Pending)

 comments were

 made at the meeting.